giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

 / HTTP/1.1 200 OK
 ```

 This guide has introduced how network policies work and some peculiarities to be aware of when working in Giant Swarm clusters.
 However, the ideal configuration is to have a default deny policy in all namespaces, and allow only the necessary traffic to and from each application.
-This approach greatly improves security, and ensures cluster traffic is intentionally and declaratively managed.
+This approach improves security, and ensures cluster traffic is intentionally and declaratively managed.

 ## Next step